micene09/scarlett/README.md

 **throwFilter (IResponseFilter)**

-When a `IResponseFilter` match the response, this property will expose it.
+When a `IResponseFilter` matches the response, this property will expose it.

 **repeat()**